 The case of the alleged reincarnation of James Houston Junior, an American pilot being shot down in Japan during WWII, is often seen as the strongest evidence for reincarnation.
 In this long article, I investigated this claim.
-While many putative pieces of evidence can have come about through foreknowledge or leading questions, there are a number of inconvenient facts that remain.
+While many putative pieces of evidence can have come about through foreknowledge, leading questions and false memories, there are a number of inconvenient facts that remain.
 Whilst they aren’t sufficient for proving reincarnation, they certainly make this case anomalous.

 If any alleged case of reincarnation proved to be genuine, both Christianity and Naturalism might be gravely undermined.